-Changes in road conditions and extreme weather often occur during winter, especially nowadays in the topsy-turvy world of climate change we live in, making drastic changes in your plans, sometimes sidelining you to the nearest motel instead of winter hiking and camping.
-Luckily, there are warm winter backpacking destinations options for you.
+Changes in road conditions and extreme weather often occur during winter, especially nowadays in the topsy-turvy world of climate change, making drastic changes in your plans, sometimes sidelining you to the nearest motel instead of winter hiking and camping.
+Luckily, there are warm winter backpacking destination options for you.

-While contending with the elements and other challenges is this is all “part of the fun” when it comes to backpacking, you can combine your passions for the outdoors and nice weather (well, those are my personal passions) by visiting winter backpacking destinations with warmer temps.
+While contending with the elements and other challenges, this is all “part of the fun” of backpacking.
+You can combine your passions for the outdoors and nice weather (well, those are my passions) by visiting winter backpacking destinations with warmer temps.

-No matter where you go, winter hiking can still be tricky to navigate.
-But don’t let that stop you – get yourself insured, and get the right kit.
+Winter hiking can still be tricky to navigate, no matter where you go.
+But don’t let that stop you – get yourself insured and the right kit.

-Protection against the unexpected is available through World Nomads.
+Protection against the unexpected is available through SafetyWing.
 This travel insurance company is ideal for backpackers.
-Check out their comprehensive insurance policies that let you book your dream destinations without fear of losing your investment because of cancellations outside of your control.
+Check out their comprehensive insurance policies that let you book your dream destinations without fear of losing your investment because of cancellations outside your control.

 We also recommend packing a set of high-quality poles like Cascade Mountain Tech Trekking Poles.
-They’re made of strong carbon fiber and will give you support over uncertain ground conditions, especially during winter hiking.
-Users love how they are easy to adjust and their affordability.
+They’re made of strong carbon fiber and will support you over uncertain ground conditions, especially during winter hiking.
+Users love how they are easy to adjust to and their affordability.